Common Causes of Car Accidents

 What is distracted driving?
-Distracted driving defines any activity that can take the attention of the driver off the road.
+Distracted driving defines any activity that can take the driver’s attention off the road.
 Types of distracted driving include:

-Texting while driving poses a great danger to people on the road.
-In fact, texting behind the wheel was outlawed in New York in 2009.
-Since then, instances of drivers texting have decreased significantly throughout the state.
+- Texting and Driving: Texting while driving poses a great danger to people on the road.
+Texting behind the wheel was outlawed in New York in 2009.
+Since then, instances of texting and driving have decreased significantly throughout the state.

-Eating or drinking can be just as dangerous as cell phone use.
-According to an article from CBS-New York News, a study was conducted at a British university and examined the reaction times of participants who were operating a driving simulator while trying to eat or drink.
-Researchers concluded individuals trying to eat had a 44 percent slower reaction time than those who were not, while texting and driving resulted in motorists only having 37 percent slower reaction times.
+- Eating or Drinking: Eating or drinking can be just as dangerous as cell phone use.
+According to an article from CBS-New York News, a study conducted at a British university examined the reaction times of participants who were operating a driving simulator while trying to eat or drink.
+Researchers concluded that individuals attempting to eat had a 44 percent slower reaction time than those who were not.
+For comparison, texting and driving resulted in motorists having 37 percent slower reaction times.

 Drunk driving is an inexcusable act, as it not only puts the driver at a high risk of injury, but also everyone else on the road around them.

-Nearly 1 in 3 traffic deaths involve motorists who are driving under the influence, according to Mothers Against Drunk Driving.
+Drunk driving is the number one cause of death on our roadways, according to Mothers Against Drunk Driving.
 These car accidents may involve alcohol, illegal drugs, or prescription drugs.
 Driving under the influence with another occupant in the vehicle, such as a passenger or child, is an especially egregious offense.

 Drunk Driving Prevention

-According to the CDC, almost 28 people die in the U.S. daily in a drunk driving car crash.
-If you are an alcohol-impaired driver, you are four times more likely to be involved in a fatal car accident.
-A BAC (blood alcohol content) level of just .02% (about 2 alcoholic drinks) can negatively affect your driving.
+According to the CDC, almost 29 people die every day in the U.S. as a result of a drunk driving car crash.
+If you’re an alcohol-impaired driver, you are four times more likely to be involved in a fatal car accident.
+A BAC (blood alcohol content) level of just .02 percent (about 2 alcoholic drinks) can negatively affect your ability to drive safely.
 The CDC has provided safety tips to prevent instances of drunk driving:

-- Designate a non-drinking driver when with a group
+- Designate a non-drinking driver when going out with a group of people;

-- If you have been drinking or using drugs, get a ride home or call a taxi
+- If you’ve been drinking or using drugs, find a ride home or call a taxi; and

-- If you are hosting a party, look after your friends and ensure they are getting home safe
+- If you’re hosting a party, look after your friends and ensure they get home safe.

 New York has some of the toughest drunk driving laws in the nation.
-In 2009, the New York legislature passed Leandra’s Law, making it a class E felony—punishable by up to four years in prison—to drive under the influence of drugs or alcohol with a child under age 15 in the car.
-The law is named after an 11-year-old girl who lost her life because of intoxicated driving.
+In 2009, the New York legislature passed Leandra’s Law, making it a class E felony (punishable by up to four years in prison) to drive under the influence of drugs or alcohol with a child under age 15 in the car.
+The law is named after an 11-year-old girl who lost her life as a result of intoxicated driving.

-Did you know that being drowsy can impair your driving as much as drinking alcohol?
-In fact, according to the National Sleep Foundation, going 18 hours without sleep is equal to a blood alcohol concentration of 0.08%, giving you an equal risk of a car crash as someone who is legally drunk.
+Did you know that being drowsy can impair driving just as much as drinking alcohol?
+In fact, according to the CDC, going 18 hours without sleep is equal to a blood alcohol concentration of 0.08 percent, which gives you an equal risk of causing a car crash as someone who is legally drunk.

 Causes of Drowsy Driving

-The National Highway Traffic Safety Administration reports that as many as 100,000 motor vehicle collisions are attributed to drowsy driving every year.
-With drowsy driving one of the leading causes of car crashes today, many researchers are studying what causes drivers to get tired behind the wheel.
+The NHTSA reports that as many as 100,000 motor vehicle collisions are attributed to drowsy driving every year.
+With drowsy driving as one of the leading causes of car crashes today, many researchers are studying what causes drivers to get tired behind the wheel.
 Some of the most common reasons include:

-Sleep apnea is a condition in which sleep is interrupted due to oxygen supplies being cut off due to an obstructed airway, which results in lack of sleep.
+- Sleep Disorders: Sleep apnea is a condition in which sleep is interrupted due to oxygen supplies being cut off as the result of an obstructed airway.
 As many as 20 percent of Americans suffer from the condition, yet an estimated 90 percent of cases go undiagnosed.

-Compared to adults, teens face a five times higher risk of being involved in a drowsy driving accident.
-An article from Yahoo!
-News explains this can be the result of a lack of experience behind the wheel and irregular sleep patterns.
+- Age: Compared to adults, teens face a higher risk of being involved in a drowsy driving accident.

 Symptoms of Drowsy Driving

-It’s important to be aware of signs that you are getting tired.
-These symptoms may show up before you even begin to feel sleepy, but they indicate that you are at risk for falling asleep at any time.
-According to the National Sleep Foundation’s website drowsydriving.org, signs that you are getting tired and should stop and rest include:
+It is important to be aware of signs that you are getting tired.
+These symptoms can show up before you even begin to feel sleepy, but they indicate that you are at risk for falling asleep at any time.
+According to the National Sleep Foundation, signs that you are getting tired and should stop driving and rest include:

 - Difficulty focusing, frequent blinking, or heavy eyelids